NimbleEdge/EnvisEdge/docs/source/tutorials/Tutorial-Part-4-deployment.rst

 Plan Serialization
 ~~~~~~~~~~~~~~~~~~

-We can serializes any torch computation graph into a plan for local
+We can serialize any torch computation graph into a plan for local
 execution.
 The simulator does this automatically for you.

 However, should you choose, you can write your custom methods and